-You will also need a jar or tube for storing and preservation
+You will also need a tube or jar for storing and preservation

 Method for preparing your natural lip balm

-- Add Sea Buckthorn oil or almond oil, Beeswax and Cocoa Butter in a heat resistance jar or you can use the Pyrex bottle.
+- Add Sea Buckthorn oil or Sweet Almond Oil, Beeswax and Cocoa Butter in a heat resistance jar or you can use a Pyrex bottle.

 - Create a double boiler to heat the ingredients on a heat source.

-- Once they melt, add the remaining ingredients like Coconut oil, Vitamin E, Vanilla Essential oil and colouring.
+- Once they melt, add the remaining ingredients like Coconut oil, Vitamin E oil, Vanilla Essential oil and colouring powder.
 (NB: If you want a minty feel, add peppermint essential oil instead).